-The next question is, how would you select the data from the XML file??
-How does Enfocus Switch know which node of the XML file to use?
+The next question is, how do you select the data from the XML file?
+And how does Enfocus Switch know which node of the XML file to use?

 Selecting XML node location

-It is easier to have an active job in Enfocus Switch and use that one to select the correct location.
+You’ll need to have an active job in Enfocus Switch and use that job’s metadata to select the correct XPath location in the XML.